-Against Breast Cancer’s most popular running event is undoubtedly the Virgin Money London Marathon, although places are limited each year.
-However we have places for you in a variety of other marathons, half marathons and 10ks, including the Berlin Marathon, the Great North Run, the Vitality Big Half and the Asics London 10,000.
+Against Breast Cancer’s most popular running event is undoubtedly the TCS London Marathon, although places are limited each year.
+However we have places for you in a variety of other marathons, half marathons and 10ks, including the Berlin Marathon and the ASICS London 10k.

-For something less challenging and more fun, you might be interested in Rough Runner, whilst there are also ultra runs for a real challenge.
+For something less challenging and more fun, you might be interested in Inflatable 5k, whilst there are also ultra runs for a real challenge.
 But you are not limited to these events.
 You can also run for us in hundreds of other organised races – just let us know if you have a place and we’ll give you the same level of support.

 Charity runs you may be interested in

 “I decided that whatever was going to happen with my diagnosis, I was going to run the marathon and raise money and awareness for secondary spread breast cancer.”